theohbrothers/PSModulePublisher/README.md

 ### Development

-The project provides a development entrypoint script [`Invoke-PSModulePublisher.ps1`](src/PSModulePublisher/Invoke-PSModulePublisher.ps1) which can be used for executing the same build, test, and publish steps that will run in CI environments.
+The project provides a all-in-one cmdlet [`Invoke-PSModulePublisher`](src/PSModulePublisher/Public/Invoke-PSModulePublisher.ps1) which can be used for executing the same build, test, and publish steps that will run in CI environments.

 ### Continuous Integration